sergiogval/50days/README.md

 ## Description

-### This is a list of 50 HTML/CSS/JS projects that I have created.
+### This is a list of 50 HTML/CSS/JS projects that I'm currently working on.
+Feel free to check out any of them on it's live demo.

 1. Expanding [cards](https://sergiogval.github.io/Expanding-cards/)
 2. Progress [steps](https://sergiogval.github.io/progress-steps/)